Rings of Uranus: General properties

 The scheme of Uranus's ring-moon system.
 Solid lines denote rings; dashed lines denote orbits of moons.
+This diagram excludes the moon Uranus XXVIII, which was not yet discovered at the time of the diagram's creation.

+False color Hubble Space Telescope image of Uranus.
+The rings are visible, particularly at the bottom and top.

 As currently understood, the ring system of Uranus comprises thirteen distinct rings.
 In order of increasing distance from the planet they are: 1986U2R/ζ, 6, 5, 4, α, β, η, γ, δ, λ, ε, ν, μ rings.
 They can be divided into three groups: nine narrow main rings (6, 5, 4, α, β, η, γ, δ, ε), two dusty rings (1986U2R/ζ, λ) and two outer rings (ν, μ).
 The rings of Uranus consist mainly of macroscopic particles and little dust, although dust is known to be present in 1986U2R/ζ, η, δ, λ, ν and μ rings.
 In addition to these well-known rings, there may be numerous optically thin dust bands and faint rings between them.
 These faint rings and dust bands may exist only temporarily or consist of a number of separate arcs, which are sometimes detected during occultations.
 Some of them became visible during a series of ring plane-crossing events in 2007.
 A number of dust bands between the rings were observed in forward-scattering geometry by Voyager 2.
 All rings of Uranus show azimuthal brightness variations.